 - Human trafficking

 - Mail fraud, wire fraud, and other fraud crimes

 - Child pornography

 - Trade and export violations

-It surprises many people to learn that you can be charged with federal money laundering if you fail to report a transaction greater than $10,000 to the IRS.
+It surprises many people to learn that you can be charged with federal money laundering if you fail to report a transaction greater than $10,000 to the Internal Revenue Service (IRS).
 This is one of the main ways that otherwise innocent people find themselves facing federal criminal charges.

-- Buying real estate with illegally-gotten money, and then selling it
+- Buying real estate with illegally gotten money, then selling it

 - Paying employees “under the table” with laundered money

-- Dumping illegal cash into a business that then reporting it as legitimate income
+- Dumping illegal cash into a business, then reporting it as legitimate income

 - Using trusts and shell companies